joist-orm/joist-orm/docs/docs/modeling/relations.md

 }
 ```

 These collections work similarly to a `hasMany` collection.
 When determining if a table is a "join table", joist checks if the table has a single primary key column, two foreign key columns, an optional `created_at` column, and no other columns.
+Joist also requires that the foreign keys are both `not null` and that the table has a unique constraint on the pair of foreign keys.

 ## Polymorphic References